Olatoye Temitope Sugar: Political career

 Sugar's political career started with a political appointment as a Supervisory Councillor in Odeda Local Government.
 He was then appointed as a Special Adviser at the State level in Ogun State under the administration of His Excellency, Otunba Gbenga Daniel having been the PDP Youth leader in Ogun Central Senatorial District for years.
 He was a Chairmanship Aspirant in Lagelu Local Government Area of Oyo State in 2007 under the umbrella of People's Democratic Party (PDP) and he later became the PDP National delegate of Oyo State in the year 2008.

-Sugar was elected into the Oyo State House of Assembly in 2011 where he was elected under the platform of the accord party and in 2015, he contested for the house of representative seat to represent Lagelu/Akinyele under the platform of All Progressive Congress which he won.
+Sugar was elected into the Oyo State House of Assembly in 2011 where he was elected under the platform of the accord party and in 2015, he contested for the house of representative seat to represent Lagelu/Akinyele under the platform of All Progressive Congress (APC) which he won.

-In 2018, Sugar decamped to Action Democratic Party and ran to be senator representing the Oyo central senatorial district.
+In 2018, Sugar decamped to Action Democratic Party and ran for the position of senator representing the Oyo central senatorial district.
 He lost the election to the APC's candidate Teslim Folarin.